 If You Forget

 Filing W2 forms doesn't have to be complicated, but it can be easy to forget one.
+You have to know when you should recieve your W2 form though.
 If you switched jobs in the middle of the year, you should get a W2 from your current and former employers.
 If you work multiple part-time jobs, you'll also have a couple of W2s.
 Luckily, you don't have to worry too much if you forget to file one of them.

 At first, nothing will happen.
 However, you will need to correct your mistake.
 The easiest way to do that is to file an amended return.